microsoft/reactxp/samples/hello-world-js/README.md

 	- In a command prompt run `npm start`.
 This starts the React Native Packager.
 	- Use Xcode or Android Studio to build and deploy the native app code just like you would with any other React Native project.
 - Option 2
-	- In a command prompt run `npm android` or `npm ios`.
+	- In a command prompt run `npm run android` or `npm run ios`.
 This starts the React Native Packager and deploys your application to the appropriate platform.